 - The Blue cave (Plava) on Bisevo island.

 On the small island of Bisevo placed in the southwest of Vis island, the most valuable tourist attraction is the Blue Cave.
-The island is 5 nautical miles away from Komiza or 15 minutes drive by speed boat, taking one of day excursions from Komiza town by Blue Cave Agency.
+The island is 5 nautical miles away from Komiza or 15 minutes drive by speed boat.
+You can easily find a quick day trip from Vis to Blue Cave here, available from Komiza town or other places on Vis island.
 From Split you can also take one of daily tours in high season.

 Blue Cave (Plava spilja) has two entrances.
 One is smaller, artificially deepened, through which a paddle boat may pass.
 The other entrance is on the south side of the cave, below sea level, and the sunlight penetrates through it.